Advertisement

 • Fleeing violence or domestic abuse

-The Re-settlement Support element of the DWAS is intended to meet the ‘planned’ need of a vulnerable person coming out of unsettled or supported accommodation which is unfurnished and where the applicant does not already have essential white goods.
-For example someone:
+Re-settlement Support is intended to meet the ‘planned’ need of a household coming out of unsettled or supported accommodation.
+E.g:

 • Leaving hospital